thbc/edu/Unity x VR INTRO/4_Starter Assets.md

 &nbsp;

-## If you managed to get here, you are more capable of developing VR then the majority of the population :D
+## If you managed to get here, you know already more about VR development in Unity than the majority of the world's population :D

 &nbsp;